• Skip to primary navigation

 Muffins on a vintage oval platter.

-This recipe is inspired by muffins my Mum used to bring me from her work at the local children’s hospital.
-Mum would come home and hand me a small, grease-spotted paper bag and I always knew what was inside—moist lemon muffins studded with chunks of tangy cream cheese just for me.
+This recipe was inspired by muffins my Mum brought home from work at the local children’s hospital when I was younger.
+Mum would come home and hand me a small grease-spotted paper bag and I always knew what was inside—moist lemon muffins studded with chunks of tangy cream cheese just for me.

-I started adding raspberries to my homemade version to balance the rich cream cheese and bright citrus.
+I started adding raspberries to my homemade version a few years ago.
+This addition not only compliments the richness of the cream cheese but also accentuates the bright citrus flavor.
 I’ve never looked back!
-Moist and tender, with a cake-like crumb, they make a lovely treat for breakfast or afternoon tea.
+Moist and tender with a cake-like crumb, these muffins make a lovely treat for breakfast or afternoon tea.

-I love to sprinkle muffins with coarse sugar before baking.
-The added sweetness is completely optional, however, it adds a beautiful crunch and sparkle to baked goods (like these date and orange scones with dark chocolate chunks).
+A tip for those looking to elevate the aesthetic of the muffins: consider sprinkling coarse sugar on top of the muffins before baking.
+While this step is optional, the coarse sugar gives a tasty crunch and sparkle to baked goods (like these date and orange scones with dark chocolate chunks).
 Give it a try, you won’t be disappointed!

 Jump to: